Arrange charcoal briquettes in the tray and preheat the gas to coal grill. Clean and oil your grates.

-There is something about fresh vegetables that remind me that hot summer days are right around the corner.
+There is something about fresh vegetables that remind me of hot summer days.
 The colors that start to perk up at the local market as the days get a little longer and the sun shine starts to stick around longer.
 The farm fresh selection fills me with anticipation.
 With a basket full of ripe tomatoes, big peppers, perfect artichokes and some local chicken, I head home ready to whip up a dinner fit for even the best of summer days.

-I get the charcoal heated in my new Gas to Coal Char-Broil 3 burner gas grill and ready the grates with oil.
-If for any reason you need to purchase additional grill grates at any time for Char-Broil grills, you can visit the replacement parts section of the Char-Broil website and select the grill grate for your Char-Broil grill.
-As I am chopping the vegetables and preparing them for the fire, the idea of a chimichurri comes to my head to pull the whole meal together.
+As I am chopping the vegetables and preparing them for the fire, the idea of a chimichurri comes to mind.
 Quickly, I finish arranging the vegetables for prep, season the chicken to go, and rummage through my herbs to see if I can pull off this quick and easy sauce.
-Lucky me, everything is there and I know dinner is going to be a hit!

 Toss the chicken, skin side down, on the now heated coals and let it cook for a while since it will take longer and I want that dark meat to be perfect.
 When the chicken is ready to rest, I pull it off the grill and wrap it in foil, letting it mingle for a few minutes more so that the flavors will be perfect for that first bite.